Peter-32/H2O-AutoML-Evaluation/README.md

 ### Conclusion

-Simply using the H2O AutoML with 5 minutes of training isn't enough to get into the top 10th percentile.
+Simply using the H2O AutoML with 5 minutes of training isn't enough to get into the top 10% of submissions.